 #Frequently Asked Questions

-#Can you use Fire Stick or Roku without Wi-Fi?
+#Can you use Fire TV Stick or Roku without Wi-Fi?

-No. Both devices need an internet connection via Wi-Fi to function.
-The Fire TV Stick can optionally connect through ethernet with a $15 adapter, but Roku Streaming Sticks have no wired option.
+No. Both require an internet connection to work.
+The Fire TV Stick 4K can connect through a $15 ethernet adapter, but Roku Streaming Sticks have no wired option at all.

 #Which has better picture quality?